 You’re at your desk, a cup of coffee in hand and you’re ready to start your day.
 You can’t wait!
 Soon, you’ll be representing your brand across various social networks.
 The first order of business on your list today is to begin reading some of those great social media blogs that were suggested to you by your friends and followers.
 You open up your RSS reader, dive in, and suddenly realize within the first few paragraphs about CRM, sCRM, ROI and KPI that you’re overwhelmed by all these acronyms.
 What the heck do they mean and how can you focus on the point of the article if you have to keep stopping to look them up?

 Keep It Simple

 It happens.
 Sometimes professionals forget that not everyone in their audience knows exactly what they know.
 This isn’t exclusive to social media either.
-It doesn’t matter what industry you’re in, every industry has their own terminologies and they can be quite confusing at times.
-Therefore, when setting out to share industry related knowledge across your social networks consider keeping it simple.
+It doesn’t matter what industry you’re in, every industry has its own terminologies and they can be quite confusing at times.
+Therefore, when setting out to share industry-related knowledge across your social networks consider keeping it simple.
 Think the KISS method = keep it super simple.

 Become A Resource

 If you find yourself using acronyms and industry terms quite a bit, think about creating a glossary post on your corporate blog that can be used as a resource within your community.
 You can link back to it and reference it as needed.
 Plus, one of the best parts about creating it on your own site is that you’ll have the ability to update it as needed.
 You may even want to take it a step further and create a white paper that others can download and share.

 About Those Social Media Acronyms